edgedelta/edgedelta-forwarder/README.md

 ## Environment Variables

 - ED_ENDPOINT: Edge Delta hosted agent endpoint.
 (Required)
 - ED_FORWARD_SOURCE_TAGS: If set to true, source log group's tags are fetched.
 Forwarder tries to build ARN of the source by using log group's name.
-Requires "tag.GetResources" permission.
+Requires "tag:GetResources" permission.
     This only works if the log group name is in the correct format (i.e. /aws/lambda/<lambda_name>).
 - ED_FORWARD_FORWARDER_TAGS: If set to true, forwarder lambda's own tags are fetched.
-Requires "tag.GetResources" permission.
+Requires "tag:GetResources" permission.
 - ED_FORWARD_LOG_GROUP_TAGS: If set to true, log group tags are fetched.
-Requires "tag.GetResources" permission.
+Requires "tag:GetResources" permission.
 - ED_PUSH_TIMEOUT_SEC: Push timeout is the total duration of waiting for to send one batch of logs (in seconds).
 Default is 10.
 - ED_RETRY_INTERVAL_MS: RetryInterval is the initial interval to wait until next retry (in milliseconds).
 It is increased exponentially until our process is shut down.
 Default is 100.